raul23/equifax-data-breach/README.rst

      [DOJ2]_ (*parapraph 5.d, pages 3-4*)

-   However, since the information about their alleged place of residence was true "at all times relevant to the indictment" [DOJ2]_ and it has been a long time since the indictment was unsealed (10 Feb.
-2020), the whereabouts of the suspects are currently uncertain.
+   However, since it has been a long time since the indictment was unsealed (10 Feb.
+2020) and there has not been any update or confirmation on their place of residence (that I am aware) since then, the whereabouts of the suspects are currently uncertain.

    Also, from the DOJ `indictment`_ and `press release`_, the four suspects are allegedly members of PLA's 54th Research Institute: